 Retention settings can only be applied by our support team.
 This is to ensure that no data is deleted without conversation and understanding.
+Also, when enabling on existing projects, this operation will need to be done gradually.
 Please contact your account manager or our support team for further action.

 When using the web SDK, profiles are added for unique visitors but not all of these opt-in for web push, or other channels, and over time many of these also stop returning to the site.
 In this way, the number of dormant profiles with no subscription grows over time.

 There are three record types that can have a retention period set:

 - Uncontactable Web Devices: Where a web visitor device is created or opened, but never opted in to web push.